The Thompson Memorial Chapel is located at 860 Main Street.

 Note that the laws of the Commonwealth of Massachusetts require that officiating clergy who are not residents of Massachusetts must apply for a special commission in advance from the Secretary of the Commonwealth in order to have legal standing to officiate at a particular wedding ceremony.
 If your officiant is not a Massachusetts resident, it is your responsibility to inform him/her of this important provision of the law; more information is available at http://www.sec.state.ma.us/pre/premar/marnon.htm

-A Word to Couples Planning a Roman Catholic Wedding If your intention is to celebrate your wedding according to the tradition of Catholicism and you desire the presence or services of a local Roman Catholic priest, please be in touch with our Catholic Chaplain, Rev. Gary C. Caster at least a full nine months before the date of your ceremony.
-If you will be inviting a priest from your own home parish or another area, please encourage him to be in touch directly with Fr.
-Caster as soon as possible so that your pre-marital preparations can be in accord with Diocesan practice and policy, and so that your marriage can be duly recorded according to church law.
+A Word to Couples Planning a Roman Catholic Wedding If your intention is to celebrate your wedding according to the tradition of Catholicism and you desire the presence or services of a local Roman Catholic priest, or if you will be inviting a priest from your own home parish or another area, please be sure your pre-marital preparations are in accord with Diocesan practice and policy, and so that your marriage can be duly recorded according to church law by your officiant.
 Note, too, that Catholic priests and deacons are generally not available on Saturday afternoons and Sunday mornings (as well as most Sunday afternoons).
-Fr.
-Caster is not able to provide referrals in the event that he himself is unavailable for your wedding date.

 Given the magnitude of the decision to marry, the Chaplains’ Office urges every couple to make the commitment to a thoughtful, candid process of preparation for marriage with their officiant or with some other trained, experienced counselor or guide.
 Most couples find the process of reflective preparation to be one of the most rewarding aspects of the entire process of getting married.
 Virtually every officiant will have some standard or guidelines for reflective preparation in anticipation of marriage - usually involving at least several meetings over a period of several weeks or more prior to the wedding day; some may also involve classes or retreats with other engaged couples.
 You should be sure that you understand the particular expectations of the officiant who will be working with you.